 All the others range from mildly diverting to great, and the fun is all in reading your way through them to figure out your own favourites.
 Also don’t buy them new, hunt for them in secondhand bookshops and rejoice when you find one you haven’t already read.

-We talk about The Grand Sophy and our other favourites in this Bookshelf episode.
+There’s many an episode where we mention Georgette Heyer, but we talk particularly about The Grand Sophy and our other favourites in this Bookshelf episode.

 Worked your way through every Heyer and looking for more?
 The Female Scriblerian has put together an excellent list of suggested follow-ons.